terravision/UnityTextScene/README.txt

 In random order:

-*Pro is required (at least for the build stuff, not sure about how the GUID resolves will break on Unity 'regular').
+*Pro is required (at least for the build stuff, not sure about how/if the asset reference GUID resolves will break on Unity 'regular' or using the Asset Server - the current project has External VCS enabled).

 *Currently, it is not possible to save and load prefabs *with instance changes*.
 Such changes will simply be ignored when saving, so they are not preserved.